|

 sweetness and light.
 Not only did she mothered most truly her own family,

-wold’s great religions, temperance and humanitation needs, found in her the
+great religions, temperance and humanitation needs, found in her the sincerest

-sincerest friend, and together with her late husband, Mr. Alvah Cornell, she
+friend, and together with her late husband, Mr. Alvah Cornell, she had

-had unwaveringly advocated their principles and worked for their
+unwaveringly advocated their principles and worked for their interest.
+Had

-Bailey of Mansfield, Pa., was called upon for the funeral service which was
+Mansfield, Pa., was called upon for the funeral service which was held April 15

-held April 15 at the home of her son, Albert M. Cornell.
-A long
+at the home of her son, Albert M. Cornell.
+A long procession followed the

 BULLOCK - Local News) Jesse Bullock, son of Furman Bullock of this boro, died in Elmira last Friday, aged 57.
 A sufferer from diabetes for ten years, he still continued his work as an electrician for the Thatcher Manufacturing Company until last November.
 Since then his decline had been rapid.
 He was a native of Columbia township, a member of the Baptist Church and esteemed by all who knew him.
 His wife survives, one brother, Floyd Bullock of Columbia, and five children—Dorothy, Julia, Louise and Everett, at home, and Merle in New York City.
 The remains were brought on Monday to Columbia Cross Roads, where the funeral was held in the church at 2 p.m., the Rev. John Betlem of Elmira Heights Baptist Church officiating.
 Interment was in the Gladding cemetery.
 TGR 1922